seemoo-lab/fitness-app/README.md

 # Fitbit Open Source Android App

-This app is based on the work of Sven Ströher, Matthias Hanreich and Jiska Classen.
+This app is based on the work of Jiska Classen, Matthias Hanreich, Steffen Kreis, Tobias Krichel, Johannes Riedel and Sven Ströher.

 ## Features
 * Scan for BLE Fitbit devices